 Tapas and Flamenco show

-As you can see, in Day 1 and 2 you’ll have covered all the major points of interest and must-see tourist destinations in Barcelona, but if you really want to get off the beaten path and experience more of what the city has to offer, it is worth allocating another day or two to exploring the city and surrounding areas.
-Keep reading for a breakdown of what to do in Barcelona in 3 or 4 days!
+As you can see, in days 1 and 2 you’ll have covered all the major points of interest and must-see tourist destinations in the city, but if you have 3 days in Barcelona and really want to get off the beaten path and experience more of what the city has to offer, it is worth allocating another day or two to exploring the city and surrounding areas.

-Day 3 in Barcelona will be dedicated to a visit to Tibidabo, exploring different neighbourhoods in the city centre, and some more incredible views!
+Day 3 will be dedicated to a visit to Tibidabo, exploring different neighbourhoods in the city centre, and some more incredible views!